 Treatment will depend on your symptoms, age, and general health.
 It will also depend

 on how severe the condition is.

 Treatment may include:

-What are the complications of a torn meniscus?
+What are possible complications of a torn meniscus?

-An untreated torn meniscus can result in instability of the knee, persistent pain,
+An untreated torn meniscus can result in instability of the knee and lasting pain.

 When should I call my healthcare provider?

 Locks or catches or makes a clicking, popping, or grinding sound

 Is painful and/or swollen